Yuan134/Yuan-Chan/README.md

 This project examines the importance of various features in predicting rainfall as well as approaches for statistical imputation of missing values and under / over-sampling (including SMOTE) to handle dataset imbalance.

-# SELF GUIDED PYTHON DATA STRUCTURES & ALGORITHMS CODING PROJECTS
+# SELF GUIDED DATA STRUCTURES & ALGORITHMS CODING PROJECTS IN PYTHON

 1. Lab2
 Python module to convert Prefix notation into Postfix notation using: a) Direct recursive approach b) Binary tree based recursive approach